Architecture

 • POST /ban — issue a ban command.

-Communication between the operator and vinyl-agent is authenticated with a pod-scoped token stored in a Kubernetes Secret.
+Communication between the operator and vinyl-agent is authenticated with a Bearer token.
+The token is stored in a per-namespace Kubernetes Secret (cloud-vinyl-agent-token), shared by all VinylCache instances in the same namespace.
+The operator reads the token from the Secret before each push request.

 Purge/BAN proxy